CrocoFactory/sensei/docs/learn/user_guide/routed_model.md

 This is related to inheritance.
 If you make a subclass of a class, having [Forward Reference](/learn/user_guide/params_response.html#forward-reference) as the type hint, the subclass will try to return superclass and encounter the error.

-Setting `Self` resolve issue, because this response type allows to dynamically retrieve the current class.
+Setting `Self` resolves the issue, because this response type allows to dynamically retrieve the current class.

 === "ValueError"
     !!! failure "ValueError"